 Shirley was brought up in Cromarty and her family have lived on the Black Isle for generations.
 A retired health professional, Shirley has a real interest in promoting community support.
-Shirley is setting up and managing the Cycling Without Age scheme for Cromarty and the Cycles for Carers project.
+Shirley set up and manages the Cycling Without Age scheme for Cromarty.

 Worked for many years as a Clinical Engineer in the UK and US making specialised wheelchairs for disabled individuals and as the Head of Medical Physics in North Wales.
 Nigel retired to Cromarty where he has never been busier.